prezschaefer/alexandra_liadon/docs/background.md

 solution, but now questions whether it matters now anymore.
 Even if she could unlock her full potential now, the her world has become so chaotic, perhaps she will have to live with what has already happened.

+## Life Events

+A series of life events rolled from the tables available in XGtE page 69.
+Rolled a 1d8 (1) (Alexandra's age 48) to determine number of life events.

+### Enemy Adventurer

+Life Events (40): You made an enemy of an adventurer.
+Roll a d6 (4).
+An even number indicates you are blameless.
+Use the supplemental tables and work with your DM to determine this hostile character's identity and the danger this enemy poses to you.